gkeais/435_exercises/vcf_tutorial/vcf_tutorial.md

 <img src="vcf_tutorial_images/vcf_download_link.png" alt="drawing" width="600"/>

 Click on the first link to download the VCF file.
 The download will start automatically.
-The file (called dgrp2.vcf) is 3.7 GB so it may take a few minutes for the download to complete.
+The file (called dgrp2.vcf) is 3.7 GB so it may take several minutes for the download to complete.

 #### 2. Make a project folder

-Navigate to your Home folder and make a new folder called "dgrp_vcf".
+In your desired location, make a new folder called "dgrp_vcf".
 Move dgrp2.vcf from your downloads folder into the dgrp_vcf folder.

 <br/>